 Cottonwood is a somewhat small city located in the state of Arizona.
 With a population of 11,818 people and four constituent neighborhoods, Cottonwood is the 46th largest community in Arizona.

-Cottonwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cottonwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cottonwood is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Cottonwood who work in maintenance occupations (17.25%), office and administrative support (13.95%), and management occupations (12.39%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cottonwood is worth considering.

 In terms of college education, Cottonwood is nearly on par with the US average for all cities of 21.84%: 18.52% of adults 25 and older in Cottonwood have a bachelor's degree or advanced degree.

 The per capita income in Cottonwood in 2010 was $21,212, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,848 for a family of four.